rust-lang/rust/src/doc/guide.md

 ```

 This allocates an integer `5` on the heap, and creates a binding `x` that
-refers to it..
+refers to it.
 The great thing about boxed pointers is that we don't have to
 manually free this allocation!
 If we write

 ```{rust}